Community Climate Fund Success Stories

 Amount awarded: £690

-As a local network, Transition Horsham play a key role in driving climate action within the District.
+As a local sustainable network, Transition Horsham play a key role in driving climate action within the District.
 This grant assisted with their desire to extend access to a free and mutually supportive sustainable food producing community.
 The funds contributed towards developing a ‘heritage bed’, continuing to support over 25 people in seed circles and also expanding the already successful Seedy Saturday seed swap initiative.

 Upper Beeding Baptist Church

-The HUB Beeding Solar Panels
+The Hub Beeding Solar Panels

 Project cost: £13,768